Ringmast4r/FLOCK-CSV-EXAMINER/README.md

 ## How It Works

+1. Get your wardriving data from [WiGLE-Vault](https://github.com/Ringmast4r/WiGLE-Vault)
-1. Drop your wardriving CSVs
+2. Drop your CSVs here
-2. See detected Flock devices on map
+3. See detected Flock devices on map
-3. Export results
+4. Export results

 ---